-This report is made solely to the College's members, as a body, in accordance with the College's Articles of Government.
-Our audit work has been undertaken so that we might state to the College's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the College's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Governing Body, as a body, in accordance with the College's Articles of Government.
+Our audit work has been undertaken so that we might state to the Governing Body those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the Governing Body as a body, for our audit work, for this report, or for the opinions we have formed.

+Date: 12 December 2024

+Buzzacott LLP

+Chartered Accountants and Registered Auditor

+Burracott LCP

-Buzzacott LLP Statutory Auditor 130 Wood Street London EC2V 6DL
+130 Wood Street

+EC2V 6DL

-Buzzacott LLP is eligible to act as an auditor in terms of section 1212 of the Companies Act 2006
+Buzzacott LLP is eligible to act as an auditor in terms of section 1212 of the Companies Act 2006.

-St Francis Xavier 6th Form College Year Ended 31 July 2023 Reporting Accountant's Assurance Report on Regularity
+St Francis Xavier 6th Form College Year Ended 31 July 2024 Reporting Accountant's Assurance Report on Regularity

-To: The Governing Body of St Francis Xavier 6th Form College and the Secretary of State for Education acting through the Department for Education ("the Department")
+To: The Governing Body of St Francis Xavier 6th Form College and the Secretary of State for Education acting through Education and Skills Funding Agency ("ESFA")

-In accordance with the terms of our engagement letter dated 12 May 2023, and further to the requirements of the funding agreement with Education and Skills Funding Agency, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by St Francis Xavier 6th Form College during the period 1 August 2022 to 31 July 2023 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 27 June 2024, and further to the requirements and conditions of funding in the ESFA's grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by St Francis Xavier 6th Form College during the period 1 August 2023 to 31 July 2024 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.